 About Our Club

-The club has over 80 members and caters for all levels of player from the seasoned professional to those who are just picking up a racket for the first time!
-We are also open to non-students.
+The club has over 40 members and caters for all levels of player from the seasoned professional to those who are just picking up a racket for the first time!
+We have community players integrated in the club in conjunction with the Oraim Squash Club.

 Each year we enter a men’s team into Scottish Student Sport (SSS).
 In the past our men’s and women’s SSS teams have both been crowned SSS champions.
 We have also had men’s and women’s SSS individual champions.

-In the East of Scotland Squash Leagues we field three open teams each year.
+In the East of Scotland Squash Leagues, we field three open teams each year.
 This gives club members the chance to represent the club on a weekly basis.
-Our 1st and 2nd teams are in Division 2 this season and our 3rd team is in Division 5.
+Our 1st team is in the first division our 2nd teams is in Division 5 and the third team is in Division 6 this season.
 We also enter a team into the Scottish National League to compete with clubs around the country.

 Our Club Charter